RedTurtle/deployments.buildout.ejabberd/README.md

-# A varnish 3 buildout #
+# A Ejabberd simple buildout #

-[TOC]
+travis

 ## Introduction ##
+This is an excerpt of `collective.xmpp.buildout`_ which privides a full stack of Ejabberd, Plone and Ngnix.
-This is the a very basic buildout template to run ejabberd.
+The purpose of this very basic buildout instead is to run only the Ejabberd server, and make it available as `deployments.buildout.production`_ component.

 ## I am feeling lucky! ##
 Lucky people read the documentation,